xoqem/Gomoku/README.md

-TicTacToe
+Go
 =========

-Simple Tic Tac Toe game, which is customizable enough to play a Go style game as well.
-Built as a side project to experiment with Ember, Handlebars, and Bootstrap.
+Started as a side project to build a Tic Tac Toe game to experiment with Ember, Handlebars, and Bootstrap.
+Morphed into a Go game to make things more interesting.
+Currently the AI is random (so no AI at all really).

 Building: